 Launching too quickly into renovations

 If the property doesn’t call for urgent renovations, give yourself time to get used to living there before you give yourself the go-ahead, whatever renovation ideas you have in mind.
+Check out this Home Remodeling & Renovation Guide for future reference.

 In this time, learn how the property’s layout naturally flows, where your food and laundry are best placed and even, by following advice provided by Architectural Digest, how the sun and rain affect that home.
 The better you know your home, the better-informed your renovation choices can be.